AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-msm.md

 >[!CAUTION]
 >
->MSM for Content Fragments is only available when using Content Fragments via the **Assets** console.
+>MSM for Content Fragments is only available when using Content Fragments via the **Assets** console as it is based on MSM for Assets.
 >
 >MSM functionality is *not* available when using the **Content Fragments** console.